waleedhad/AudioMuse-AI-cuda_12.2/README.md

 **IMPORTANT:** before use this function you need to run the Analysis task first from the normal (async) UI.

 This new functionality enable you to search the top N similar song that are similar to another one.
-Basically during the analysis task an Approximate Nearest Neighbors (Annoy) index is made.
+Basically during the analysis task an Approximate Nearest Neighbors (Voyager) index is made.
 Then with the new similarity interface you can just search for similar song.

 **How to Use:**
 1.  **Access the Chat Interface:**